Understanding workplace harassment

 A one-off incident can amount to workplace harassment and there is no requirement that the recipient makes known to the other person that the behaviour is unwanted.

 Of course, each situation will need to be considered on its own merit as there might be occasions in which behaviours perceived as unwanted can be in fact justifiable given the specific circumstances.
-What matters is that no allegation is unduly ignored and dismissed.

-Read our guidance for employers
+Read our guidance for employers on workplace harassment

-Equality and Human Rights Commission (EHRC): Provides an overview of sexual harassment in the workplace and further signposting to relevant support.
+Equality and Human Rights Commission (EHRC) provides an overview of sexual harassment in the workplace and further signposting to relevant support.

-Email the Law Society's Diversity and Inclusion team at diversityteam@lawsociety.org.uk.
+Email our diversity and inclusion team at diversityteam@lawsociety.org.uk.

 Maximise your Law Society membership with My LS